 There is way to much emphasis on creating a keyword strategy.
 I see this and think the gurus have slipped in a good phrase to confuse a newbie.

-Copy / content optimization needs some care, in that you are not stuffing keywords into your content.
+Copy / content optimization needs some care, make sure you are not stuffing keywords into your content.

 Pick your titles using SEO keywords, and then write naturally.
 I think of it this way…